bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

+### The experimental analysis

+Start by running your code  on your laptop:

+* __Nb threads:__  1, 2, 3, 4 ...
+* __Datasets:__  _set1.asc, southport.asc, rainier.asc_ We want to be able to compare the times  so everyone should use the following viewpoints:
+  *  set1.asc: vp = (250, 250, 10)
+  *  southport.asc: vp = (1000, 1000, 10)
+  *  rainier.asc: vp=(18900, 21500, 100)
+* __Check correctness:__ For each test, make sure you check  the output to see it looks right (ie not scrambled).
+* __Check performance:__ For each test, write down the time for each piece that you measure, and the total compute time.

 ### Timing

 __Total compute time:__  Keep track of the total time spent in  the compute parts of the code, excluding the time to read in the elevation grid from disk, the time to write the visibility grid to disk, and the time to write the bitmaps.

-You will want to  print this time as you run with various number of threads (and record it).
+You will want to  print this time as you run with various number of threads, and record it.
 For example, the total time may be 10 seconds with 1 thread, 7 seconds with 2 cores, and so on.
-This overall time will reflect  all parts of the code that you parallelize.
-This is the overall speedup of your parallelization.
+This is the overall speedup of your parallelization, accounting for all parts of the code that you parallalize.

-Additionally, for each part that you parallelize, your code should time it separately, and print that time (so that you can see the speedup of the parallelization for that particular part).
+Additionally, for each part that you parallelize, time it separately, and print that time, so that you can see the impact of the parallelization for that particular part of the code.

-For example, you will parallelize the viewshed, so you want to time the function to compute the viewshed separately, like so:
+* For example, you will parallelize the viewshed, so you want to time the function to compute the viewshed separately, like so:

 ```
 double t1, t2;